robotflow-initiative/dipgrasp/README.md

 ## Generate the grasp pose for a batch of object
-To generate a large number of poses on different objects, we provide a script file `scripts/generate_for_batch_obj.py`, you can run the following command to generate the poses:
+To generate a large number of poses on different objects, we provide a [script file](scripts/generate_for_batch_obj.py), you can run the following command to generate the poses:

 ```
 python scripts/generate_for_batch_obj.py